jruales/Reading-List-2016/README.md

 * Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma

 ### Programming Languages
+* The C Programming Language by Brian Kernighan and Dennis Ritchie
 * Pro JavaScript Techniques by Russ Ferguson, John Paxton, and John Resig
 * The Swift Programming Language